Types of Heaters and their pros and cons

 Before choosing any heater, you should ensure that whatever you choose, the device can heat the space you want to be heated.
 To calculate the size heater you need click here.
 Secondly, you should ensure that you select the right heating device for what you require.
 And thirdly, choose a heater that is economical to run, saving you much money in the years of operation.
 To make things easier, we will share here our research in all three heating categories: radiant heaters, air heaters and infrared heaters.
 We will explore how they work, their benefits and shortcomings.

 Imagine you are sitting in front of a fire.
 The high temperature of the fire emits waves directly to you, without heating the air.
 Those waves will keep you warm.
 And those waves are called radiant heat.
-The waves the fire emits make up around 60% of the warmth.
-The other 40% of the heat come from the air that surrounds the fire.
+However, the majority of heat of a fire is actually given out via heating air.
+As air brushes past the fire, it heats up and rises, allowing more air to heat.
 Radiant heaters heat up bodies, that reflect heat back into the surrounding air.
 This is a more comfortable and natural way to heat (same as the sun), that is comfortable at a slightly lower air temperature than air heaters (between 1-2 degrees Celsius).

 Underfloor heating is one of the types of available radiant heat.
 Underfloor heating is considered to be one of the most comfortable ways to heat your home or building.
 Reason for this comfort is threefold: